KaEerola/IceLime/README.md

 There is a button on the main page that takes the user to the page for viewing the references that are currently in the database.
 This takes the user to a page titled "view your references", where each reference (currently just the book references) are gathered from the database and shown in a list.

+## Sprint 2

+### User can add article and inproceeding references

+There are two new types of references that can be added with same functionality as books.

+### User can export a .bib file

+A .bib file can be exported that contains saved book references in a correct format.

 # Contributors